stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/roles.md

 ![image](./images/tenant-operator-owner-overview.png)
 fig 2.
 Shows how tenant owners manage there tenant using Tenant Operator

-Owner role will have admin access on there namespaces and they can also create new namespaces.
+Owner role will have admin access on there `Projects` and they can also create new `namespaces`.

 ### Access Permissions